eldun/eldun.github.io/about.md

 </div>

-Hi, My name is Evan Dunne.
+Hi, my name is Evan.

 I'm a software developer located in Grand Rapids, Michigan.
 My interests range from usability, computer graphics, and emulation to racquetball and Super Smash Brothers (Melee).